Credit Suisse lifts Banco Santander S.A. [SAN] price estimate. Who else is bullish?

 Since 2015, SHUSA and SC have made significant progress in strengthening board oversight, compliance, risk management, capital planning and liquidity risk management.
 The 2017 Written Agreement required Santander to strengthen risk management across Santander US, and its termination demonstrates the progress Santander has made in recent years.
 The enhancements made to SHUSA’s and SC’s risk programs in response to the 2017 Written Agreement are now fully embedded in Santander’s US operations.

-Banco Santander S.A. represents 17.31 billion in outstanding shares, while the company has a total market value of $59.21 billion with the latest information.
-SAN stock price has been found in the range of $3.40 to $3.49.
+The stocks have a year to date performance of 20.00 percent and weekly performance of 7.02 percent.
+The stock has been moved at 86.31 percent over the last six months.
+The stock has performed 5.78 percent around the most recent 30 days and changed 18.45 percent over the most recent 3-months.

-If compared to the average trading volume of 6.19M shares, SAN reached a trading volume of 7059423 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.08M shares, SAN reached to a volume of 7770236 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Banco Santander S.A.
+Here’s what leading stock market gurus have to say about Banco Santander S.A.
 [SAN]:

 Credit Suisse have made an estimate for Banco Santander S.A. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 06, 2021.
 The new note on the price target was released on January 20, 2021, representing the official price target for Banco Santander S.A. stock.

 Banco Santander S.A.
-[SAN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.58.
-With this latest performance, SAN shares dropped by -1.44% in over the last four-week period, additionally plugging by 88.60% over the last 6 months – not to mention a rise of 74.94% in the past year of trading.
+[SAN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.02.
+With this latest performance, SAN shares gained by 5.78% in over the last four-week period, additionally plugging by 86.31% over the last 6 months – not to mention a rise of 83.66% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Banco Santander S.A.
 [SAN] shares currently have an operating margin of +12.97.
 Banco Santander S.A.’s Net Margin is presently recorded at -13.59.